Exact solutions and conservation lawsof a one-dimensional PDE model for a blood vessel: Boundary conditions

-The meaning of the boundary condition \eqref{mom.zeroflux} is that the generalized momentum \eqref{gen.mom} of the blood flow is conserved for a solution $(A(x,t),Q(x,t))$ in the inviscid case.
-In the viscous case, the meaning is that the generalized momentum for a solution exhibits dissipation with no flux.
+where $G(A;\alpha)$ is non-negative when $\alpha\geq 1$ and $A\geq A_0$, as seen from by expression \eqref{G} since $f$ is a non-negative function.
+The meaning of this boundary condition \eqref{mom.zeroflux} is that the moving generalized momentum \eqref{gen.mom} of the blood flow is conserved for a solution $(A(x,t),Q(x,t))$ in the inviscid case.
+In the viscous case, the meaning is that the moving generalized momentum for a solution exhibits dissipation with no flux.

+Likewise, setting the flux expression of the generalized energies to vanish yields the following conditions:

-Similarly, the meaning of the boundary condition \eqref{ener.zeroflux} is that the generalized axial energy of the blood flow, given by the integral \eqref{gen.ener} in the ``$+$'' case, is conserved for a solution $(A(x,t),Q(x,t))$ in the case of inviscid flow, while it exhibits dissipation with no flux for a solution in the case of viscous flow.
+It is straightforward to show from expression \eqref{r.vals} that the coefficient $r_\pm +3 -4\alpha$ is positive for $\alpha \geq 1$ in the $+$ case; in the $-$ case, this coefficient is $0$ for $\alpha =1$ and decreases for large values of $\alpha$.
+Therefore, since $G(A;\tfrac{1}{2}r_\pm)$ is non-negative when $\alpha\geq 1$ and $A\geq A_0$, the ``$+$'' boundary condition is consistent.
+It has the meaning that the moving generalized axial energy of the blood flow, given by the integral \eqref{gen.ener.moving} in the $+$ case, is conserved for a solution $(A(x,t),Q(x,t))$ in the case of inviscid flow, while it exhibits dissipation with no flux for a solution in the case of viscous flow.
+The ``$-$'' boundary condition, which would have a similar meaning in terms of the moving generalized volumetric energy, is consistent only for $A\leq A_0$.